 Key Lime Pie is the ultimate summer dessert recipe.
-Sweet, tart, light and refreshing; don’t let Labor Day come and go without making this key lime pie recipe!
+Sweet, tart, light and refreshing; don’t let Labor Day come and go without making this recipe!

-Key lime pie is a classic summer treat in Florida and folks are always astonished when they see just how easy it is to prepare a delicious key lime pie recipe.
+Key lime pie is a classic summer treat in Florida and folks are always astonished when they see just how easy it is to prepare a delicious pie.
 Four ingredients and 30 minutes yields you a silky, sweet, tart, slice of heaven.
 It’s one of my favorite desserts (all year long, if we’re being honest), but especially in the summer.

 Key Lime Pie Ingredients

-- Key lime juice – it’s important to use key lime juice or some combination of juices that includes key lime to get an authentic key lime pie flavor.
+- Key lime juice – it’s important to use key lime juice or some combination of juices that includes key lime to get the authentic flavor.
 You don’t have to squeeze your own (key limes are tiny!), just look in the juice section of your market and you’ll find key lime juice there!

-- Sweetened condensed milk – this is the ingredient that helps make your key lime pie perfectly sweet and silky smooth.
+- Sweetened condensed milk – this is the ingredient that helps make your pie perfectly sweet and silky smooth.
 I never make a key lime pie without sweetened condensed milk!

 - Eggs – the eggs give your keylime pie the custard like texture and they are what allow it to set up and become firm.